The Bank of Slovenia does not provide any currency exchange services - with the exception of the replacement of tolar cash.

 There was a period of dual circulation until 14 January 2007 (tolar banknotes and coins could also be used for cash payments), after which tolar banknotes and coins could be exchanged for euros free of charge at the Bank of Slovenia.

 Payment notes and tolar banknotes are exchangeable at Bank of Slovenia counters with no time limit, while the final day for exchanging tolar coins was 3 January 2017.

 - Yugoslav dinars can no longer be exchanged.

-Worn or damaged euro banknotes are replaced by the Bank of Slovenia in accordance with the Regulation on the replacement of worn or damaged euro banknotes.
+Damaged euro banknotes are replaced by the Bank of Slovenia in accordance with the Regulation on the replacement of damaged euro banknotes.